rackfx/Node-AIFF-File-Info/README.md

 # AIFF File Info for Node.JS
 #### A lightweight module that parses AIFF information data from a AIFF file into a Javascript Object.
 Basically retrieves file and header meta data information from a AIFF file.
-Note that this module currently does not parse AIFC files
+Now with support for AIFC files

 ### Used for:
 - Determining the validity of a .aif file